 The greatest problem with all the wallet types mentioned above is that it’s very difficult to exchange between dollars and bitcoins on top of them.
 You can’t easily add your credit card to your account.
 That’s where you may want to need cryptocurrency exchanges.

-A cryptocurrency exchange is an online or a mobile platform with a built-in trading functionality that lets you buy/sell and store cryptocurrencies.
-These platforms often have charting functionality built in, together with other useful trading tools.
+A cryptocurrency exchange is an online or mobile platform with a built-in trading functionality that lets you buy/sell and store cryptocurrencies.
+These platforms often have charting functionality built-in, together with other useful trading tools.

 You don’t have to be a broker or own a huge sum of money to start trading on cryptocurrency exchanges.
 Relative anonymity is also the reason why many individual traders prefer cryptocurrency exchanges.

 The regulators slowly get there, but still, in very many cases there’s no need to verify your identity if you want to start moving small chunks of money between different addresses.

 Keep in mind, though, if you want to withdraw or deposit fiat money (USD or Euro), you will normally have to provide cryptocurrency exchanges with some verification documents, such as a utility bill, bank statement, or ID.

 As we’ve mentioned before, cold wallets are probably the most secure way to store larger sums of crypto, since these wallets are disconnected from the Internet.